jordan-yee/kakoune-plugin-quick-dev/README.md

 ```
 # Add the following to your kakrc, then run the `:plug-install` command:
 plug "jordan-yee/kakoune-plugin-quick-dev" config %{
+  quick-dev-mode-init
+  # Register default mappings OR replace these with your own
   quick-dev-register-default-mappings
+  map global user q ': enter-user-mode quick-dev<ret>' -docstring 'quick-dev mode'
 }
 ```